CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 Unconferences create unique value for both participants and organizers:

-- **Low Barrier to Participation:** No expertise requirements—just curiosity and willingness to engage
+- **Low Barrier to Participation**: No expertise requirements—just curiosity and willingness to engage
-- **Democratic Voice and Choice:** Participants shape the agenda based on their real interests and needs
+- **Democratic Voice and Choice**: Participants shape the agenda based on their real interests and needs
-- **Accessible to Organize:** Minimal advance planning and lower costs than traditional conferences
+- **Accessible to Organize**: Minimal advance planning and lower costs than traditional conferences
-- **Authentic Connections:** Small group discussions foster genuine relationships and ongoing collaboration
+- **Authentic Connections**: Small group discussions foster genuine relationships and ongoing collaboration
-- **Inclusive by Design:** Format naturally accommodates diverse learning styles and participation preferences
+- **Inclusive by Design**: Format naturally accommodates diverse learning styles and participation preferences
-- **Responsive to Community Needs:** Content emerges from what participants actually want to discuss
+- **Responsive to Community Needs**: Content emerges from what participants actually want to discuss

 This format particularly appeals to community organizers, educators, civic activists, local government staff, and anyone interested in collaborative approaches to social change.